nEDM-TUM/nEDM-Interface/README.md

 the design document from the \_default directory.
 This allows general interface changes or general views to be added to this directory and automatically propagated to the other databases.
-Users requiring additional modules from kanso, or additional javascript dependencies should add these to
+Users requiring additional modules from kanso, or additional javascript dependencies should add these to the head/ directory.

-the head/ directory.
+## Broken kanso workaround
 *NOTE*: The kanso on npm is currently broken, a workaround:
 ```
 cd head